bobbingwide/sb-chart-block/readme.txt

 5. Chart type toolbar selection

 == Upgrade Notice ==
-= 1.2.6 =
+= 1.3.0 =
-Upgrade for PHP 8.3 support.
-Now uses chart.js v4.4.2
+Update for improved compatibility with the WordPress 6.7 site editor.

 == Changelog ==
-= 1.2.6 =
+= 1.3.0 =
-* Changed: Update wp-script and chart.js #35
+* Changed: Avoid unexpected reporting of "The following has been modified" from the site editor #37
-* Tested: With WordPress 6.5.3 and WordPress Multisite
+* Tested: With WordPress 6.7.1 and WordPress Multisite
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6